The world’s only handheld analyser that measures carbon content in stainless, steels and cast irons…yes even L-grades

 Perfect for PMI - Suited to all alloys including Al and Mg.
 Will give you carbon equivalents

-The ONLY handheld analyzer on the planet - That delivers carbon measurements to separate L-grade and Std-grade stainless and low-alloy steels
+The ONLY handheld analyser on the planet - That delivers carbon measurements to separate L-grade and Std-grade stainless and low-alloy steels

 A Powerful Handheld C Analyzer